Information technology tools and resources at the UW

 If you do determine that an existing subdomain won’t suit the needs of your department, a new one can be requested by returning the information below to UW Network Operations.
 New subdomains must be approved by all of the following people:

-- Chair/Head of sponsoring department
+- Chair or head of the sponsoring department

-- Cognizant Dean or Vice President
+- Dean or Vice President of the sponsoring department

-- Vice President, UW Information Technology
+- Vice President for UW Information Technology and Chief Information Officer

 Subdomains under “uw.edu” or “washington.edu” are intended to provide a “home” for names of individual computers belonging to a particular department.
 Thus, subdomain names are usually derived from academic or administrative department names, typically as abbreviations such as “phys” for physics or “geog” for geography, or as acronyms such as “gslis” for the Graduate School of Library and Information Sciences.